Eigen-Inference Precoding for Coarsely Quantized Massive MU-MIMO System with Imperfect CSI: SYSTEM MODEL and Problems Formulation

-where ${{\bf{\widetilde H}}}$ is the imperfect observation of channel available to the BS and $\bf{E}$ is AWGN.
+where ${{\bf{\widetilde H}}}$ is the imperfect observation of channel available to the BS and $\bf{E}$ is modeled as AWGN.
 The CSI-related parameter $\eta$ characterizes the partial CSI.
 Specifically, $\eta = 0$ means perfect CSI, the values of $0 < \eta < 1$ correspond to partial CSI and $\eta = 1$ accounts for no CSI.
-In this paper, the parameter $\eta$ is reasonably restricted to $0 \le \eta < 1$.
-The proposed algorithm in this paper takes advantage of the Bussgang theorem, and is applicable for any linear precoding scheme, e.g., MRT, ZF, WF, and WFQ \cite{Mezghani2009Transmit}.
-In what follows, we examine, in detail, the special case of the WF precoder.
+In this work, the parameter $\eta$ is restricted to $0 \le \eta < 1$.

-In the case of imperfect CSI, the quantized precoding problem can be formulated as
+In the case of imperfect CSI, the quantized precoding problem can be formulated as \cite{Jacobsson2016Quantized}